 The following additional requirements for S-57 dataset conversion must be noted:

-S-57 allows for CANALS of type area to be covered by the Group 1 objects LNDARE or UNSARE, however in S-101 all Canal features of type area must be covered by the Skin of the Earth feature Land Area.
+S-57 allows for CANALS of geometric primitive area to be covered by the Group 1 objects LNDARE or UNSARE, however in S-101 all Canal features of geometric primitive area must be covered by the Skin of the Earth feature Land Area.
 During the automated conversion process, the converter may have the capability to convert UNSARE covering CANALS to Land Area (taking into account the attribution of any adjoining LNDARE objects) and merge with any adjoining Land Area features.
-If the converter does not have this capability, Data Producers are advised to check their S-57 data holdings and amend their Group 1 coverage to have CANALS of type area covered by LNDARE (and merge with adjoining LNDARE as appropriate).
+If the converter does not have this capability, Data Producers are advised to check their S-57 data holdings and amend their Group 1 coverage to have CANALS of geometric primitive area covered by LNDARE (and merge with adjoining LNDARE as appropriate).

 Railways